Camping in Redwood National Park

 Little Bald Hills Camp Sites

 This camping spot offers 5 sites and is suitable for those hiking, biking and riding horseback.
-The camp sites offer fire pits, picnic tables, non-potable water spigot, and bear lockers.
+The camp sites offer fire pits, pit toilet, non-potable water spigot, and bear lockers.
 There is also horse trough and coral.

 3.3 miles to the campground.